madmurphy/libconfini/MANUAL.md

 ### Error exceptions

-The philosophy of **libconfini** is to parse as much as possible without generating error exceptions.
+The philosophy of **libconfini** is that of parsing as much as possible without generating error exceptions.
 No parsing errors are returned once an INI file has been correctly allocated into the heap, with the exception of the _out-of-range_ error `#CONFINI_EOOR` (see `enum` `#ConfiniInterruptNo`), whose